Calendar Icon White

 Here’s how Strac ensures PCI compliance.

-1. Comprehensive Data Loss Prevention (DLP) Tools
+1. Continuous Data Loss Prevention for Cardholder Data

 Strac offers robust DLP capabilities that continuously monitor for unauthorized data access or movements, which is crucial for meeting PCI DSS standards.
 This immediate detection facilitates swift incident response and provides essential data for compliance audits.